BOCHK Science and Technology Innovation Prize FAQs

 E-1 Is it possible to nominate a person/team who has already been recognized by other awards?

 Yes, and such nominations are encouraged if they meet the criteria of STIP.
-Prior recognition from other organizations or institutions has no bearing on the eligibility of a nomination.
-Please notice that STIPs eligibility and evaluation criteria are distinct from those used by other awards.
+Prior recognition from other organisations or institutions has no bearing on the eligibility of a nomination.

 E-2 Can I nominate an organisation, an institution or a company or does it have to be an individual?